FeatureBaseDB/www/content/blog/writing-a-client-library.md

 If you get the `localhost port 10101: Connection refused` error, make sure Pilosa is running on the default address.

 Since we are going to write our client library in [Lua](https://www.lua.org) we need to install Lua.
 But which version?
 When it comes to versioning, Lua takes a different stance than many mainstream languages, and the latest main release may not be compatible with earlier main releases.
-Version 5.1 seems to be the most supported version in the Lua community (due to impressive [LuaJIT](http://luajit.org) and [Nginx](https://github.com/openresty/lua-nginx-module)) so we will use it for this client library.
+Version 5.1 seems to be the most supported version in the Lua community so we will target it for this client library.

 Although Lua 5.1 is available with most package managers for UNIX-like platforms and it's easy to compile, it's most convenient to use the Python based [Hererocks](https://github.com/mpeterv/hererocks) script to install it.
 Hererocks requires a compiler to compile Lua, so install one if you didn't already do so.
 Clang for MacOS, Visual Studio for Windows, and GCC for Linux, WSL and other UNIX-like platforms works great.
 The following command creates a Lua 5.1 virtual environment with the latest LuaRocks and activates it:
 ```